ramigs/nuxt-fauna-article/nuxt-fauna.md

 }
 ```

-One entity `Repo`
+We've declared the entity `Repo` to represent an individual repository in the
+collection.

-A repo has project name, a repository url, and svg logo. `@unique` defines
+A repo has project name, a repository URL, and a SVG logo. `@unique` defines
 that?attributes? doesn't allow to store repos with the same same or the same
 repo url

-Then we also added a query, we want a list off all repos that are store in the
+We've also added a query, we want a list off all repos that are store in the
-database `allRepos`
-This is the “hello world” of GraphQL.
-A query that asks for all the repositories.
+database `allRepos`, A query that asks for all the repositories.
-In this query, me and name are referred to as fields.

 ## Creating the database

-Introduction to the step.
-What are we going to do and why are we doing it?

-Login to your account
+Login to your Fauna account.

-"From here, we’ll log into FaunaDB and create our first data set.
-We’ll start by
-creating a new Database called “bookmarks.”
-Inside a Database, we have"
+We’ll start by creating a new database called `repos`.
+Inside a Fauna database,
-Collections, Documents and Indexes.
+we have Collections, Documents and Indexes.
-Create a new database which we will call `repos`.

 SCREENSHOT

-Before moving on to the next section

 ## Importing the schema

-Introduction to the step.
-What are we going to do and why are we doing it?
+Now that the database is created, we can import our schema feature that allows
-feature that allows us to import a schema:
+us to import a schema:

-- Import the schema
-  printscreen
+Import schema in Fauna "You can upload your schema.gql file via the FaunaDB
+Console by clicking“GraphQL” on the left sidebar, and then click the “Import
+Schema” button."

+**PRINTSCREEN**

 Fauna will make the collections, the indexes that are necessary

-- Setting an index for the slug
-- Defining the queries that will be used:

-Import schema in Fauna
-"You can upload your schema.gql file via the FaunaDB Console by clicking
-“GraphQL” on the left sidebar, and then click the “Import Schema” button."

-SCREENSHOT

 "Upon providing FaunaDB with a GraphQL schema, it automatically creates the
 required collections for the entities in our schema (products and reviews).